-Once the ROI and GCP info has been checked, you continue by locating the folder containing the image data.
+Once the ROI and GCP info has been checked, you can continue by locating the folder containing the image data.

 Before you select the folder, double-check whether the file naming conventions have been followed and possible duplicate filename issues handled.